How to Stop water Seepage?

 Solving seepages - Technical analysis & report

-Why water seepage & leakage happens ?
+Why seepage & leakage happens ?

 To find the root cause of leakages and find solutions to stop seepage from buildings, houses, civil structures let us answer Where and whys.

 Where are the general water seepages and leakages observed.

 - Walls of the houses

 - Walls in the rooms adjacent to bathrooms